bootdotdev/blog/content/news/hackathon-sept-2022.md

 ## Prizes

-We’ll have two categories of participants.
+We'll have two categories of participants.

 * Those who have been programming for *less* than a year
 * Those who have been programming for *more* than a year